-It’s an exciting day to talk about the health benefits of bay leaves.
+It’s an exciting day to talk about the potential health benefits of bay leaf.

 A bay leaf is a dried green leaf that is sometimes called a laurel leaf.